A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond

-The priors we adopt on the cosmological and \textit{ShapeFit} parameters are summarized in Table \ref{tab: pybird_priors}.
-The Gaussian prior on \(\omega_b\) is chosen to be representative of current results from Big Bang Nucleosynthesis \citep{Cooke_2018}.
-Four different prior configurations we test for our remaining nuisance parameters are summarized in Table \ref{tab:bias_prior}.
-In this work, we mainly use the ``BOSS MaxF" and ``BOSS MinF" priors taken from \citep{d_Amico_2020} with small changes to fit the DESI mocks.
-The results using the ``MaxF" and ``MinF" priors where the priors for the counter terms and stochastic terms are completely free, are mainly adopted in the comparison paper \citep{KP5s1-Maus} to ensure consistent degrees of freedom between different models of the power spectrum.
-In both ``BOSS MinF" and ``MinF" configurations, \(b_2, b_3\) and \(b_4\) are calculated using the local Lagrangian approximation \citep{Desjacques_2018}.
-The derivations of these local Lagrangian relations are given in Appendix \ref{sec:bias_transform}.
+The priors of the cosmological and \textit{ShapeFit} parameters in this work are summarized in Table \ref{tab: pybird_priors}.
+The Gaussian prior on \(\omega_b\) represents current results from BBN \citep{Cooke_2018}.
+The four different prior configurations for our bias and nuisance parameters are summarized in Table \ref{tab:bias_prior}.
+This work mainly uses the ``BOSS MaxF" and ``BOSS MinF" priors taken from Ref.~\citep{d_Amico_2020} with small changes to fit the DESI mocks.
+The results using the ``MaxF" and ``MinF" priors, where the priors for the counter terms and stochastic terms are completely free, are mainly adopted in the comparison paper \citep{KP5s1-Maus} to ensure consistent degrees of freedom between different models of the power spectrum.
+In both ``BOSS MinF" and ``MinF" configurations, \(b_2\) and \(b_3\) are calculated using the local Lagrangian approximation \citep{Desjacques_2018}.
+The derivations of these local Lagrangian relations are in Appendix \ref{sec:bias_transform}.

 There are 25 different mocks for each redshift bin from the \textsc{AbacusSummit} simulation suite.
-The volume of the \textsc{AbacusSummit} simulation box is 8 \(\mathrm{Gpc}^3/h^3\), which is similar to the volume expected for the full DESI survey.
+The volume of the \textsc{AbacusSummit} simulation box is 8 \(\mathrm{Gpc}^3/h^3\), which is similar to the volume expected for the complete DESI survey.
 As such, we primarily use the covariance matrix corresponding to a single realization (hereon referred to as the single-box covariance matrix) to calculate the possible systematics in the pipeline.
 Tests using a $25\times$ reduced covariance matrix (representing the error on the mean) are mainly used to compare the differences between different pipelines in the comparison paper \citep{KP5s1-Maus}.
-Doing so enables us to detect if there are any systematics that will affect our measurements at the level of the Year 1 analysis (containing approximately 1/5 of the full DESI data) while avoiding misleading results that may arise from the fact that the simulations are not necessarily converged to a sufficient degree on non-linear scales (i.e., \citep{Grove_2022}, which shows that different simulation codes can differ in their predictions for the power spectrum on non-linear scales at a level comparable to the precision using our $25\times$ reduced covariance matrix).
+Doing so enables us to detect if there are any systematics that will affect our measurements at the level of the Year 1 analysis (containing approximately 1/5 of the complete DESI data) while avoiding misleading results that may arise from the fact that the simulations are not necessarily converged to a sufficient degree on non-linear scales (i.e., Ref.~\citep{Grove_2022}, which shows that different simulation codes can differ in their predictions for the power spectrum on non-linear scales at a level comparable to the precision using our $25\times$ reduced covariance matrix).